comodopines/practice-git/how-to-questions.md

 </details>
 --------

-> Q. How to check what is the name of your remote branch/repo?
+> Q. How to check what is the name of your remote branch/repo to which your current branch is set to push or fetch from?
 <details><summary>Ans.</summary>
 <p>